LNUc-EEMiS/workflow-docs/bacterial_metaT_denovo_assembly.md

 - MegaHIT

-MegaHIT, Bowtie2 and Samtools are all installed as modules at UPPMAX clusters, all named as you expect but with only small letters.
+All are installed as modules at UPPMAX clusters, all named as you expect but with only small letters.
 Choose the newest version.

 ## Biomakefiles